prisma/prisma-examples/typescript/graphql-nextjs/README.md

 This example shows how to implement a **fullstack app in TypeScript with [Next.js](https://nextjs.org/)** using [React](https://reactjs.org/), [Apollo Client](https://www.apollographql.com/docs/react/) (frontend), [Nexus Schema](https://nxs.li/components/standalone/schema) and [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) (backend).
 It uses a SQLite database file with some initial dummy data which you can find at [`./prisma/dev.db`](./prisma/dev.db).

+Note that this example is primarily to illustrate integrating Prisma with your Next.js + Apollo setup.
+If you want a more complete exploration of using GraphQL with Next.js - such as how to add authentication, server-side rendering, and static rendering - then you should check out Next.js's [extensive examples collection](https://github.com/vercel/next.js/tree/canary/examples).

 ## Getting started

 ### 1. Download example and install dependencies